 Primitive camping is available at Heritage Farms in the village of Peninsula.
 Five tent sites are available that can accommodate four adults or a single family, no more than two tents.
 Two three-sided shelter sites are available that can accommodate two adults or a small family.

 Each site includes a trash can and picnic table.
 A water tank for washing water is provided; bring your own drinking water.
-A centrally-located campfire site is provided with starter firewood.
-Additional firewood and bottled water is available for purchase.
+A centrally located campfire site is provided with starter firewood.
+Additional firewood and bottled water are available for purchase.

 No outside firewood, no smoking, no alcoholic beverages, no firearms, and no pets are allowed.

 Heritage Farms is a 5th generation family-owned farm located at 6050 Riverview Road in Peninsula, Ohio (about 1/4 mile south of State Route 303).

 The Cleveland Metroparks maintains primitive camping sites near the Ottawa Overlook in the Brecksville Reservation.
 Reservations are required; click here for details, rules, and regulations.

 These sites are about 2.8 miles from the Towpath Trail, via the Station Road Bridge.
 Helpful location links:

 The Summit Metro Parks provides campgrounds at two locations along the Towpath Trail: